justinshin6/support-desk/README.md

 that I was experiencing throughout the summer, and I thought that would be an interesting personal project to try to recreate because this support desk was very helpful for me during my job during the summer.
+- During the summer, as the lead instructor, I was in charge of handling medication to students at the camp, assisting with taking students to the dining hall areas, as well as troubleshooting any issues related with the laptops that we were using throughout the summer.
+Since these were the main topics that I usually sent help desk requests during my job, I chose these as the potential subjects that a user can submit a help desk ticket.
 ## Technologies Used
 - For this full-stack application, I was able to use numerous different technologies.
 First, I used the MERN (MongoDB, Express.js, React.js, Node.js) to make the application.
 Additionally, I used Redux Toolkit